raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 The Astro Pi's LED matrix can also display colours.
 You can specify a colour by creating a variable and assigning it an RGB colour value.

-You can learn how all colours can be made using different proportions of red, green, and blue here:
+You can learn how all colours can be created using different proportions of red, green, and blue here:

 [[[generic-theory-colours]]]

-+ Choose a colour and find out that colour's RGB value.
++ Choose a colour, and find out that colour's RGB value.
 You could use a [colour picker](https://www.w3schools.com/colors/colors_rgb.asp){:target="_blank"} to help you.

 + Create a variable to store your chosen colour.
-For example, if you chose the colour red, you would write this line of code:
+For example, if you picked red, you would write this line of code:

 ```python
 red = (255,0,0)